radiantearth/stac-spec/best-practices.md

 ## Catalog & Collection Practices

+*Note: This section uses the term 'Catalog' (with an uppercase C) to refer to the JSON entity specified in the [Catalog spec](catalog-spec/catalog-spec.md), and 'catalog' (with a lowercase c) to refer to any full STAC implementation, which can be any mix of Catalogs Collections and Items.*

 ### Static and Dynamic Catalogs

 As mentioned in the main [overview](overview.md), there are two main types of catalogs - static